Tōkamachi Station: History

 Tōkamachi Station opened on 15 November 1927.
 Following the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR East.

+The Hokuhoku Line station opened on 22 March 1997, coinciding with the opening of the Hokuhoku Line.

 Passenger statistics

 In fiscal 2017, the station was used by an average of 505 passengers daily (boarding passengers only).